fyyyyy/DCS-for-MSFS/README.md

 ![grafik](https://user-images.githubusercontent.com/3744048/150657932-a38929c5-9a64-4694-91e6-93206b53697d.png)

 We're working on a solution to allow takeoff and landing even when flying in different world locations in DCS vs MSFS

+## VR
+This was tested and works in VR.
+There is also no reason that it shouldn't as you are running regular MSFS in VR.
+DCS should be kept on 2D, so you need to bind your important buttons and controls to a HOTAS system.
+Interacting with VR cockpit buttons in MSFS does not yet have any effect on DCS